Braves player Marcell Ozuna arrested for DUI, police say

 GWINNETT COUNTY, Ga. — Atlanta Braves outfielder Marcell Ozuna was arrested in Norcross early Friday morning for driving under the influence, according to the Norcross Police Department.

+The officer said that once pulled over, "the driver immediately stated 'sorry, sorry, I'm Ozuna from the Braves.'"
+An odor of an alcoholic beverage was detected on Ozuna in addition to him having "red and watery eyes," the officer stated.

+"I informed Mr. Ozuna of the reason for the traffic stop to which he again apologized to me and produced an insurance card," the arresting officer said in the report.
+"I asked Mr. Ozuna what he was doing in Norcross and he replied with 'the party'.
+I later found out Mr. Ozuna was on his way to a nearby after-hours night club."

 Ozuna was booked at 4:39 a.m. and charged with DUI and failure to maintain lane, according to the arrest log.
-He was booked into the Gwinnett County Jail.
+He was booked into the Gwinnett County Jail and released on bond.

 This is the second arrest for the 31-year-old in as many seasons with the Braves.
 He was arrested in 2021 for felony assault after Sandy Springs Police said they witnessed him strangling his wife, although those charges were later dropped.
 Ozuna was placed on leave and was retroactively suspended by Major League Baseball for the final 20 games of the season.